TalkingQuickly/talkingquickly.github.io/_posts/2024-01-30-information-density.md

 This doesn't mean organisations should discourage or become hostile to short form content.
 Just that they should encourage people to think of it as a jumping off point to learn more.
 They should also encourage respectful but firm ways of challenging anything that is presented as a rule but doesn't show the working.

+To quote Richard Feynman:

+| "Hell, if I could explain it to the average person, it wouldn't have been worth the Nobel prize."

 Further reading:

 1. Cargo Culting